 2. Housing Crisis

-The median cost of a house in California is a whopping $600,000.
-And according to the latest data from Zillow the average rent in California in mid-2020 is $2,800 way more than the national average of $1,600.
+And according to the latest data from Zillow, the median cost of a house in California is a whopping $760,644.0 which makes California the most expensive state in this regard.
+And according to same data the average rent in Los Angeles in 2023 is $2,916, while it’s $3100 in San Francisco, way more than the national average of $1,980.

 Put simply, if you’re not rich or willing to live with friends or relatives, you just can’t afford to live in the state.